A novel about the destructive power of silence

 What’s in a Name is about a woman who has been renamed by her dying mother.
 She accepts that name, but then she goes silent about its significance.
 As an adult, a married woman, she finds herself in a battle to no longer remain silent.

-In this moving fictional tale that deals head-on, and in stunning language, with the devastation and the pain of a young woman who is becoming herself again, the novel also deals with a subplot about a seventy-five-year-old woman who has already become the woman she seemed fated to be.
+In this moving fictional tale that deals head-on, and in stunning language, with the devastation and the pain of a young woman who is becoming herself, the novel also deals with a subplot about a seventy-five-year-old who has already become the woman she seemed fated to be.
 What’s in a Name promises an unforgettable read that echoes throughout its pages that every woman knows her own sorrows.

 The day turns freezing and dark, a heinous crime occurs and abandonment ensues.
 It is the last day of school for a twelve-year-old girl named Christine in 1994 in Toronto, Canada.